 Photographic composition is a topic that is quite difficult to explain in detail.

 During some of Keith Cooper's photography training and teaching, he covers many of the principles, although in a more general manner.

-This is the first of what we hope will become a series of short articles by Keith, looking at specific aspects of composition as they affect representations of different scenes and objects.
+This is the first of our articles by Keith, looking at specific aspects of composition as they affect representations of different scenes and objects.

 Please do feel free to disagree with what you read - but hopefully it helps build an understanding of what works for you.

 When I took the photograph above, of the viaduct at John O'Gaunt in Leicestershire, I wanted go give it a place in the landscape and suggest a more dynamic feel to the picture.

 A 20"x30" print of this image hangs at the landowner's property, up on the hill behind the bridge.